shaza-alkheder812/shaza-alkheder812/README.md

 ## 👩‍💻 About Me

+I'm a **Software Developer** with a strong focus on **backend and web application development**, specializing in **PHP and Laravel**.

-I'm a **Backend Developer specializing in Laravel and PHP**, focused on building reliable, scalable, and maintainable web applications.
+I enjoy designing and building reliable, scalable, and maintainable software solutions, with experience across backend development, APIs, databases, integrations, and modern web technologies.

 My core areas include:

-* 🚀 Backend development with **Laravel & PHP**
+* 🚀 Backend development with **PHP & Laravel**
 * 🔌 **RESTful API** design and development
 * 🗄️ Database design and query optimization
-* 🔐 Secure and maintainable backend architectures
+* 🔐 Secure and maintainable software architectures
 * ⚡ Performance optimization and caching
 * 🔗 Third-party API and service integrations
 * 📡 Real-time applications using **WebSockets**
+* 🌐 Modern frontend development with **Vue.js & React**
-* ☁️ Cloud storage and modern development tools
+* ☁️ Cloud services and modern development tools

-I also work with **Vue.js, Inertia.js, and Nuxt.js** to integrate backend systems with modern frontend applications.

 ---